-The San Francisco Health Service System (SFHSS) has several mechanisms now in place to protect the Trust Fund (Trust) and members/employers from unforeseen adverse financial risk to its health plans, including:
+The San Francisco Health Service System (SFHSS) has several mechanisms now in place to protect the Trust Fund (Trust) and members / employers from unforeseen adverse financial risk to its health plans, including:

-- The Health Service Board's (HSB's) Contingency Reserve Policy; - The HSB's Self-Funded Plans' Stabilization Policy; and - Required large claim pooling as part of Blue Shield of California's (BSC) flex-funded product basis for Access+ and Trio.
+- The Health Service Board's (HSB's) Contingency Reserve Policy; - The HSB's Self-Funded Plans' Stabilization Policy; and - Required large claim pooling (for amounts over \$1 million annually per claimant) as part of Blue Shield of California's (BSC) flex-funded product basis for Access+ and Trio.

-Thus, we recommend not purchasing stop loss insurance protection for SFHSS self-funded and flex-funded health care plans.
+Thus, consistent with prior recommendations on this topic, Aon recommends not purchasing stop loss insurance protection for SFHSS self-funded and flex-funded health care plans.
 Information that supports our recommendation is presented on the following pages.